NLC1609/caffeecoin/README.md

 What is Caffeecoin?
 ----------------

-Caffeecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Caffeecoin is a digital currency that enables instant payments to anyone, anywhere in the world.
 Caffeecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Caffeecoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Caffeecoin Core software, see [https://caffeecoin.org](https://caffeecoin.org).
+For more information, as well as an immediately useable, binary version of the Caffeecoin Core software, see [https://caffeecoin.com](https://caffeecoin.com).

 License
 -------